winter2020/kleespectre/README.md

 ------------------------------------------------------------------------
 ```

-For test different cache configurations, the option `-cache-line-size=#` sets cache line size to #, the default value is 64.
+To test different cache configurations, the option `-cache-line-size=#` sets cache line size to #, the default value is 64.
 The Option `-cache-ways=#`  sets cache ways to #, default is 2.
 Option `-cache-sets=#` sets cache set to #, default value is 256.
 An example cache configuration is `-enable-cachemodel  -cache-ways=2 -cache-line-size=64 -cache-sets=256`.
 (Note that, the cache modeling only works with speculative path exploring enabled (`--enable-speculative`))
-The KLEESpectre must be re-compiled after this change.
+KLEESpectre must be recompiled after this change.
 The results are in [results_cache](results/kleespecrtre_with_cache.txt)